JosePepowner/Rainmeter/README.md

 <h2>CPU:</h2>
 Added 10 Core support.
 Re-arranged the objects in the config to reflect the order they appear in HWInfo Gadgets page.
 (Makes it easier to match the Values)
 <h2>GPU:</h2>
 Re-arranged the objects in the config to reflect the order they appear in HWInfo Gadgets page.
+Also changed the vRAM value that's being pulled from HWInfo.
+(This allows the memory to have a comma.)
 <h1>1.1.1 Changes</h1>
 <h2>GPU:</h2>
 Reworked Skin to properly display RPM on the fan.
 See notes for info.